No Mediocre

 "No Mediocre" is a song by American rapper T.I., released on June 17, 2014, through Grand Hustle and Columbia Records, as the lead single from his ninth studio album Paperwork (2014).
 It is a hip hop song, produced by DJ Mustard, and it features a guest appearance from Grand Hustle protégé, Australian rapper Iggy Azalea.

+It is the second collaboration between Azalea and T.I. after the former's third single from her debut album The New Classic, 'Change Your Life'.
+The latter appears equally in the "Black Widow"'s music video.